 The system consists of a pump and catheter, both of which are surgically placed under the skin.
 The pump is a round device that stores and delivers pain medication.
 It is placed in your abdomen.
 The catheter (a thin, flexible tube) is inserted into your spine and connected to the pump.

-During the surgery, your doctor fills the pump with pain medication using a needle.
-The pump sends the medication through the catheter to the spinal area where pain receptors are located.
-You return to your doctor’s office for more medicine when the pump needs to be filled.
+The pump sends the medication through the catheter to the spinal area.
+You return to your doctor’s office for more medicine when the pump needs to be refilled.

 How It Works

-Many people experience significant improvements in their pain symptoms and quality of life after receiving Medtronic drug delivery therapy.
+Many people experience significant improvements in their pain symptoms and quality of life after receiving Medtronic targeted drug delivery.
 However, realistic expectations are essential to satisfaction with any pain treatment.
-Drug delivery therapy cannot eliminate the source of your pain or cure any underlying disease, but it may help you to better manage your pain.
+Targeted drug delivery cannot eliminate the source of your pain or cure any underlying disease, but it may help you to better manage your pain.

-Medtronic offers the SynchroMed® II drug pump system for managing severe chronic pain.
+Medtronic offers the SynchroMed® II drug pump system for managing chronic pain.
 The system includes: